collectionspace/Tools/reports/iReportBestPractice.md

      • cd /usr/local/share/tomcat/cspace/reports
      • sudo rm {filename} -- once for each file, or use * at end of partial file name, being sure that the wildcard doesn't match any unintended files.
 (Use sudo rm ucjepsCollectorLabel_group.j* for removing both the .jrmxl and .jasper files, without touching the files for the _concat version of the report.)

+Installing a new report:

-4. Securely copy the new .jrxml file to server.
+1. Securely copy the new .jrxml file to server.
      • from the local machine:
        scp /Users/rjaffe/Desktop/ucjepsCollectorLabel_group.jrxml ucjeps-dev.cspace.berkeley.edu:/usr/local/share/tomcat/cspace/reports/ucjepsCollectorLabel_group.jrxml
      •  In this case, the file I want to copy sits on my desktop.

-5. Change ownership of .jrxml file:
+2. Change ownership of .jrxml file (may or may not be necessary for your deployment):
      • sudo chown tomcat:tomcat ucjepsCollectorLabel_group.jrxml

-6. Change mod of .jrxml file (although this seemed to happen automatically if I chown after initializing and running the report):
+3. Change mod of .jrxml file (although this seemed to happen automatically if I chown after initializing and running the report):
      • sudo chmod u-x ucjepsCollectorLabel_group.jrxml
      • sudo chmod g-x ucjepsCollectorLabel_group.jrxml
      • sudo chmod o-x ucjepsCollectorLabel_group.jrxml

-7. "Initialize" or "register" this report, i.e. send a request to cspace-services with an .xml payload that provides the name and context for the report and instantiates the report so that CSpace assigns it a CSID.
+4. "Initialize" or "register" this report, i.e. send a request to cspace-services with an .xml payload that provides the name and context for the report and instantiates the report so that CSpace assigns it a CSID.

      • curl -i -u admin@ucjeps.cspace.berkeley.edu -X POST -H "Content-Type: application/xml" https://ucjeps-dev.cspace.berkeley.edu/cspace-services/reports -T /Users/rjaffe/Desktop/ucjepsCollectorLabel_group.xml
 (Note that .xml file is sent from my desktop.)
      • Report should appear in the database.

-8. Clear browser cache and run the report from the CSpace UI.
+5. Clear browser cache and run the report from the CSpace UI.
      • Report should be created and either appear in the browser or be downloaded per browser settings to your local machine.
      • The compiled .jasper file is created automatically.

+Updating a report:

+1. Follow steps 1-3 of Installing a report.
+The report record as "registered" in CSpace need not change.